 The Superior Choice in Under Sink Water Filters

-Our under-sink drinking water filter fuses cutting-edge filtration technologies to achieve industry-leading performance, supplies your home with clean water, and helps you take control of your health.
+Our under-sink drinking water filter fuses cutting-edge filtration technologies to achieve industry-leading performance and supply your home with great-tasting water.

 How Do Under Sink Water Filter Systems Work?

-An under sink water filtration unit can be installed underneath any sink in your home.
+Just like the name implies, an under-sink water filtration unit is installed under your sink.
 When you turn on your faucet, water passes through an activated carbon filter and travels to a separate water tap next to the main faucet.

-Activated carbon filters remove chemicals and volatile organic compounds.
-They also eliminate the substances that give water a bad odor or taste such as hydrogen sulfide that gives water that rotten egg odor.
+Activated carbon filters are the best way to remove certain chemicals, particularly volatile organic compounds, from water.
+They also eliminate the substances that give water a bad odor or taste such as hydrogen sulfide (that rotten egg odor) and chlorine.

-Activated carbon is made from raw, organic materials like coconut shells that are high in carbon.
-Heat activates the surface area of the carbon, which is why these filters are sometimes called “charcoal,” filters.
-The activated carbon then absorbs chemicals and other particles, letting only the pure water pass through.
+Activated carbon is made from raw organic materials (such as coconut shells or coal) that are high in carbon.
+Heat, in the absence of oxygen, is used to increase (activate) the surface area of the carbon, which is why these filters are sometimes called “charcoal” filters.
+The activated carbon traps and absorbs chemicals, letting only great-tasting, filtered water pass through your faucet.

-When the filter traps as much of the contaminants as it can hold, it will need to be changed.
+Eventually, the filter traps as much of the contaminants as it can hold and will need to be changed.
 How often the filter should be changed depends on contaminant levels and water use.
 On average, most carbon filters will last for six months to a year.
-However, with Home Water’s subscription service, you never need to worry.
-We will send you new filters straight to your door on a customizable schedule.

 In Home Water’s industry-leading under sink water filtration systems, the filters are super easy to change.
 Just turn off your water, spin the old filters off, and screw the new filter on.

 Under Sink Water Filter Installation